-Landing fees decreased by \$36.5 million or 12.4%, from \$295.7 million in fiscal year 2019 to \$259.2 million in fiscal year 2020.
+Landing fees for the fiscal year ended June 30, 2020 decreased by \$36.5 million, or 12.4%.
 The decrease in landing fees was primarily due to 17.7% reduction in landed weights in fiscal year 2020 as impacted by COVID-19 described above, offset by the increase in actual capital and operating expenses allocable to the landing fee cost centers at LAX.

-Building rentals decreased by \$10.6 million or 1.8% from \$590.8 million in fiscal year 2019 to \$580.2 million in fiscal year 2020.
-The decrease in building rentals was primarily attributable to decreases in terminal use fees of \$32.3 million or 27.6% as a result of the drop in passenger traffic as impacted by COVID-19 in fiscal year 2020, and reduction in common use activity, offset by the increased costs of \$21.7 million or 4.6% primarily attributable to the increased costs in improvements and refurbishments in the terminals recovered under the Terminal Rate Agreement.
+Building rental decreased by \$10.5 million or 1.8% from \$581.9 million in fiscal year 2019 to \$571.5 million in fiscal year 2020.
+The decrease in building rentals was primarily attributable to decreases in terminal use fees of \$32.3 million or 27.6% as a result of the drop in passenger traffic as impacted by COVID-19 in fiscal year 2020, and reduction in common use activity, offset by the increased costs of \$21.8 million or 4.7% primarily attributable to the increased costs in improvements and refurbishments in the terminals recovered under the Terminal Rate Agreement.

-Land rental revenue decreased by \$2.3 million or 1.8% from \$129.4 million in fiscal year 2019 to \$127.1 million in fiscal year 2020.
+Land rental revenue decreased by \$2.6 million or 2.2% from \$118.1 million in fiscal year 2019 to \$115.5 million in fiscal year 2020.
 The decrease in land rental revenue was primarily due to an overall decrease in leased areas due to lease terminations, including the leases that were terminated in order to accommodate LAX-it (the opening of the auxiliary curb for taxis and rideshare), LAMP and other projects in fiscal year 2020.